-THE editorial board of our journal, the "Communist International," raises before the Political Commission the question of our Sections giving it all-round support as the leading political and theoretical organ of the Executive Committee of the Comintern.
-In connection with this I wish to devote my speech to an explanation of the special importance which is assumed, particularly at the present moment by revolutionary theory, by raising the theoretical level of our Parties, and by their irreconcilable struggle against the slightest deviations from the foundations of Leninism.
+THE editorial board of our journal, The Communist International, raises before the Political Commission the question of our Sections giving it allround support as the leading political and theoretical organ of the Executive Committee of the Comintern.
+In connection with this, I wish to devote my speech to an explanation of the special importance which is assumed, particularly at the present moment, by revolutionary theory, by raising the theoretical level of our Parties, and by their irreconcilable struggle against the slightest deviations from the foundations of Leninism.

-I will begin with a few quotations which are well known but which it is very useful to call to mind again and again.
+I will begin with a few quotations that are well known but which are very useful to call to mind again and again.

-When Lenin was laying the foundation of the Bolshevik Party on the eve of the first revolution, he wrote that "without revolutionary theory there can be no revolutionary movement."\ In this regard Lenin was quoting the words of Engels who, in 1874, recognised not two forms of the great struggle, the political and the economic, "but three, placing the theoretical struggle on a level with them."† Lenin was quoting the words of Engels, who pointed out the "indifference to all theory, which is one of the main reasons why the British working class movement goes ahead so slowly in spite of the wonderful organisation of individual trades."‡
+When Lenin was laying the foundation of the Bolshevik Party on the eve of the first revolution, he wrote that, "without a revolutionary theory there can be no revolutionary movement".
+In this regard Lenin was quoting the words of Engels who, in 1874, recognized not two forms of the great struggle, the political and economic, "but three, adding to the first two, the theoretical struggle".† Lenin was quoting the words of Engels who pointed out the "indifference of the English labor movement to all theory which is one of the main reasons why it moves so slowly in spite of the splendid organization of the individual unions".‡

-The significance of revolutionary theory was concretely formulated by Comrade Stalin in his lectures, 'T'he Foundations of Leninism,'' and in his speech at the conference of Marxist Agrarians Comrade Stalin said:
+The significance of revolutionary theory was concretely formulated by Comrade Stalin in his lectures, The Foundations of Leninism, and in his speech at the conference of Marxist Agrarians.
+Comrade Stalin said:

-"Theory may become transformed into a tremendous force in the working class movement if it is built up in indissoluble contact with revolutionary practice, because theory and theory alone can give the movement confidence, the power of orientating itself and understanding the internal connections of surrounding events, because theory and theory alone can help practice to understand not only how and whither classes are moving at the present time, but also how and whither they must move in the near future."
+"Theory can become the greatest force in the labor movement if it is indissolubly bound up with revolutionary practice, for it alone can give the movement confidence, guidance, strength and understanding of the inner relations between events; it alone can help practice to clarify the process and direction of class movements in the present and near future." §